-- People with an immigration status other than 'student' or 'student visitor' or 'short term student'
+- People with an immigration status other than 'student' or 'visitor' or 'short term student'

 - Staying the the UK to work after your studies

-If you have Tier 4 (General) Student immigration permission for full-time studies at Queen Mary, you can work part-time during your studies.
+If you have Student or Tier 4 immigration permission for full-time studies at Queen Mary, you can work part-time during your studies - see below for details of how many hours and what type of work you can do.
 The wording on your immigration sticker in your passport or in the ‘Remarks’ section of your Biometric Residence Permit will state your work conditions.
 You must check this carefully.

-If you have Tier 4 immigration permission for a part-time course, you are not permitted to work at all in the UK.
+If you have Student or Tier 4 immigration permission for a part-time course, you are not permitted to work at all in the UK.

-If you have come to the UK as a Short Term Student, (for example: because you are doing a course of study of six months or less), your passport sticker or stamp will say ‘No work’ or ‘Work prohibited’.
-This means you cannot work, either paid or unpaid.
+If you have come to the UK as a Visitor or Short Term Student (for example: because you are doing a course of study of six months or less), you cannot work, either paid or unpaid.
 However you can undertake genuine volunteering, which has a specific definition different to unpaid work.
-See the section below on unpaid / voluntary work.
+See the section below on volunteering / unpaid work.

 If you do not have permission to work, and you work, (paid or unpaid) you are committing a criminal offence.
 The immigration authorities treat work restrictions very seriously.
 They can refuse your immigration application, or remove you from the UK, if you work too many hours or if you do work which you are not allowed to do.
 You might also be barred from returning to the UK for a certain period.

-If you are studying on a degree level programme and have the standard Tier 4 student work restriction (any of the wording in column A above), you can work up to 20 hours in any one week during term-time, (or 10 hours a week for certain programmes[*]).
+If you are studying on a degree level programme and have the standard Student or Tier 4 immigration permission work restriction, you can work up to 20 hours in any one week during term-time, (or 10 hours a week for certain programmes[*]).
 Since 6 April 2017, 'week' has been defined in the Immigration Rules as "a period of 7 days beginning with a Monday".
 It is essential that you work no more than 20 hours (or 10 hours for certain programmes) in any seven-day period starting on a Monday.
 If you work irregular hours and / or have more than one employer, you will need to keep detailed records of how many hours you work each day so that you can be sure you are not in danger of breaching your work conditions.